omonimus1/OfficeDocs-Support/Teams/teams-administration/include-exclude-teams-from-antivirus-dlp.md

 | Zscaler||
 | Ztsment Data Protection| `injumon64.dll`|

-## Other DLLs that may impact the Teams desktop client and Edge WebView2
+## Other DLLs that might affect Teams desktop client and Edge WebView2

-Addtionally, the following DLLs are known to impact the Teams desktop client and Edge WebView2.
-You should verify the presence of the DLLs, and verify ownership and integrity.
+The following DLLs are known to affect the Teams desktop client and Edge WebView2.
+You should verify the presence of the DLLs, and also verify the ownership and integrity of the DLLs.

 - `bsijt64.dll`
 - `core64.dll`